cyberus-technology/hedron/README.md

 ### Boot

-The Hedron microhypervisor can be started from a multiboot-compliant bootloader, such as GRUB or iPXE.
+The Hedron hypervisor can be started from a multiboot-compliant bootloader, such as GRUB or iPXE.
 Hedron supports Multiboot 1 and 2 (for UEFI).
 Here are some examples that assume a Hedron-compatible `roottask` binary.